Search

 With an expert panel, we pay respects to the vision of the 1964 Civil Rights Act and take stock of the state of – and threats to – civil liberties in today’s America.

-Featuring Dr. Hasan Kwame Jeffries, Associate Professor, Department of History, The Ohio State University; Janet E. Jackson, Former President & CEO, The United Way of Central Ohio, Former City Attorney for the City of Columbus, Former Franklin County Municipal Court Judge; and W. Kay Wilson is Associate Publisher/Editor-in-Chief of Mahogany Columbus
+Featuring Dr. Hasan Kwame Jeffries, Associate Professor, Department of History, The Ohio State University; Janet E. Jackson, Former President & CEO, The United Way of Central Ohio, Former City Attorney for the City of Columbus, Former Franklin County Municipal Court Judge; Jen Miller, Executive Director, The League of Women Voters of Ohio; with panel moderator W. Kay Wilson, Associate Publisher/Editor-in-Chief of Mahogany Columbus

 Sponsored by